Rio de Janeiro/Galeão International Airport: History

+On 10 February 2022, the concessionary requested the devolution of the facility.
+The request was approved by the National Civil Aviation Agency of Brazil on 25 May 2022.
+The new biding process took place on March 30, 2026.
+The winner was AENA, becoming, thus the new concessionary of the facility.
+RioGaleão (formed by Infraero with 49% of the shares, and Changi Airport Group, and Vinci with 51% of the shares, the latter having replaced the original Brazilian investor Odebrecht) and AENA will jointly manage the facility until the re-concession process is completed.
+AENA holds 100% of the concession because Infraero ceased to hold 49% of the shares.

 On 27 May 2022, TAP Maintenance & Engineering closed the facility at Galeão which it had operated since 2006.
 This maintenance center was previously owned by Varig.
 On 7 July 2022, United Airlines was announced as the new owner of the facility.

 In April 2022, the airport was used for Stock Car Pro Series automobile racing.
 Cacá Bueno Circuit, named after Cacá Bueno, Rio de Janeiro-born and 5 times Stock Car Brasil champion, was built within the airport partially using runways 10/28 for this purpose.
 However, the circuit was not included in the 2023 Stock Car Pro Series calendar due to the increase of flights after the COVID-19 pandemic.

 Galeão was the primary airport of Rio de Janeiro, being the much smaller Santos Dumont Airport the secondary facility until 2019.
 In 2020 positions inverted and in 2022 Santos Dumont was accounting for approximately 63% of the total traffic of Greater Rio de Janeiro, spread into three airports.
 In 2022 Santos Dumont reached 10,178,502 transported passengers whereas Galeão had only 5,895,257.
 In order to control and revert this abnormal trend, on August 10, 2023 the Civil Aviation National Council issued an order to restrict Santos Dumont services to airports located within 400 km maximum from Rio de Janeiro and without international services.
 The resolution came into force on January 1, 2024, and is considered to be provisory, until a balance is reached.
 Airlines started cancelling and/or moving services to Galeão in September 2023.
 Following resistance from the international aviation community, on November 8, 2023 the restrictions were reversed and replaced by an annual cap of 6.5 million passengers transiting at Santos Dumont Airport, starting in 2024.